IntentArchitect/Docs/articles/whats-new/2024/08/index.md

 The order by is specified using dynamic LINQ, for example `Surname desc, Name asc`.

-For more detailed information, see [Module Documentation](https://github.com/IntentArchitect/Intent.Modules.NET/blob/master/Modules/Intent.Modules.AspNetCore.IntegrationTesting/README.md).

 Available from:

 - Intent.Application.MediatR.CRUD 6.0.14
 - Intent.Application.Dtos.Pagination 4.0.10

-### MongoDb Integration Testing support
+### MongoDB Integration Testing support

-The `Intent.AspNetCore.IntegrationTesting` now has support for our MongoDb Modules.
-The module will provision and wire-up a MongoDb container, using `Testcontainers.MongoDb`, for the integration tests to run against.
+The `Intent.AspNetCore.IntegrationTesting` module now has support for our MongoDB modules.
+The module will provision and wire-up a MongoDB container, using `Testcontainers.MongoDb`, for the integration tests to run against.

-For more detailed information, see the [Module Documentation](https://github.com/IntentArchitect/Intent.Modules.NET/blob/master/Modules/Intent.Modules.AspNetCore.IntegrationTesting/README.md).
+For more detailed information, see the [module documentation](https://github.com/IntentArchitect/Intent.Modules.NET/blob/master/Modules/Intent.Modules.AspNetCore.IntegrationTesting/README.md).

 Available from:

 - Intent.AspNetCore.IntegrationTesting 1.0.5

-### MongoDb repository query improvements
+### MongoDB repository query improvements

-Improved the MongoDb repository pattern to have better LINQ support.
+We've improved the MongoDB repository pattern to have better LINQ support.

 The following LINQ methods have been added: